How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 14

-This time, when you encounter an unsigned driver warning from Windows, like the image below, click Install this driver software anyway.
+This time, you may encounter an unsigned driver warning from Windows, as in the image below.
+So, click on the Install this driver software anyway option.

 Install This Driver Anyway